-The University of Kansas has the only college basketball program founded by the inventor of the game, James Naismith.
-His original “Rules of Basket Ball” are displayed in the DeBruce Center, a unique facility that explores the rich history of basketball.
-Right next door is the legendary Allen Fieldhouse (the loudest places in all of sports to watch a game) and the Booth Family Hall of Athletics which honors the greatest athletes in University’s history, including Wilt Chamberlain, Danny Manning, Paul Pierce and many more.
+The University of Kansas has the only college basketball program founded by the inventor of the game, Dr. James Naismith.
+The Debruce Center, a unique facility that explores the rich history of basketball, is the home of Dr. Naismith’s original “Rules of Basket Ball”.
+Right next door is the legendary Allen Fieldhouse (the loudest places in all of sports to watch a game).
+While exploring Allen Fieldhouse you will find the Booth Family Hall of Athletics.
+This museum of memorabilia honors the greatest athletes in University’s history.

 With three NCAA National Championships, it’s safe to say that Lawrence is embedded in basketball history.